-Use the information below for the steps and requirements to take the Wisconsin CPA Exam.
+Use the information below for the requirements and steps to take the Wisconsin CPA Exam.

-For a printable version of this checklist with checkboxes, click here.
+For a printable version with checkboxes to help you keep track of your progress, click here.

 Applicants must complete (cannot be in process) a minimum of 120 credit hours of education leading to a bachelor's or graduate degree to apply for the Uniform CPA Exam, which includes at least 24 semester hours in accounting from an educational institution that is accredited by an agency recognized by the U.S. Secretary of Education at the undergraduate level or 15 semester hours at the graduate level, or an equivalent combination that covers each of the following subject areas: